 Over the following summer, they built a dual-robot caterpillar and brought it with them to Hobart, Tasmania for incorporation into their sister team's (Robosquad United's) Robocup Junior Senior Dance Theatre routine.
 There, they won the Australian National Championships in Canberra, spent a semester as foreign exchange students, and won the Tasmanian State FLL championships.

-After winning their qualifying tournament in 2011/2012, they took 2nd Place at the Northern California FTC Championships, and are about to head to St. Louis again for another World Championship appearance.
+After winning their qualifying tournament in 2011-12, they took 2nd Place at the Northern California FTC Championships, and returned to St. Louis where they were named 2012 FTC Robot Design World Champions.